teodorToshkov/ViTGAN-pytorch/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1kJJw6BYW01HgooCZ2zUDt54e1mXqITXH?usp=sharing)

-The implementation ***does not yet produce satisfactory results***.<br/>
-At the moment it suffers from **mode collapse**, which leads to an infinite cycle during training, hindering the learning process

-You are welcome to examine the code and suggest improvements!

 ## TODO:
 1.   [x] Use vectorized L2 distance in attention for **Discriminator**
 2.   [x] Overlapping Image Patches